 On 6 October 2020 project partners continued with kick-off meeting to plan further project activities based on outcomes and conclusions of the seminar.

 The seminar was organised in the framework of the project “Active European Citizens Against Hate Speech”.
 The aim of the project is to raise awareness of the new generation of European citizens about the impact of hate speech on democratic participation and European values.
 The project is implemented by the “Latvian Centre for Human Rights” (project coordinator), “Participation for All” (Latvia), “Estonian Human Rights Centre”, “Human Rights Monitoring Institute” (Lithuania), “Multi Kulti Collective” (Bulgaria), “Human Rights House Zagreb” (Croatia), “Peace Action Training and Research Institute of Romania - PATRIR”.
-The project is co-funded by the Europe for Citizens Programme of the European Union and the Ministry of Culture of the Republic of Latvia.
+The project is co-funded by the Europe for Citizens Programme of the European Union.